Welcome to the AAC world

 3. Make the AAC available everywhere.

 It needs to become part of the daily routine.
-Keep it with the child everywhere.
+Keep it with the AAC user everywhere.
 Work on remembering to take it wherever you go.
-This sends the message that AAC, and the child's voice, is important.
+This sends the message that AAC, and the AAC user's voice, is important.

 Make sure that charging cables are available so it can stay charged.